baldeguer-riquelme/F100_Prok_Recomb_auto/README.md

 ## Brief description

-The pipeline consist of 6 workflows (or actions):
+The pipeline consist of 7 workflows (or actions):

 1. preprocessing

-2. models
+2. metadata

 3. gene-analyses

+4. models

-4. one-vs-one
+5. one-vs-one

-5. one-vs-many
+6. one-vs-many

-6. all-vs-all
+7. all-vs-all

-The preprocessing and gene-analyses are key since they produce outputs needed for the other workflows to run.
+The first 3 workflows (preprocessing, metadata and gene-analyses) are key since they generate the outputs needed for the other workflows to run.

 The list of scripts and output files produced by each workflow are detailed below.